You can view your appointments on Appointments page.

 The Invalid Foundation, later Orton Foundation, was founded in 1940 for the treatment, rehabilitation and vocational training of veterans injured in Finland’s Winter War.
 The Foundation has played a key role in the development of Finnish healthcare.
 The Orton Foundation has led the development of comprehensive rehabilitation and spearheaded scientific research and vocational rehabilitation.
 Hospital Orton has developed new treatment practices in Finland.

-Orton Oy is a completely Finnish healthcare organisation, 100% owned by the Orton Foundation.
-Orton is the Finnish expert in musculoskeletal disorders, pain management, ocular diseases and therapeutic services.
+Orton Ltd is a Finnish healthcare organisation specialized in musculoskeletal disorders, pain management and therapeutic services.
 The first joint replacement surgery in Finland was performed in 1967 at the hospital, then known as the Invalid Foundation hospital, and the first endoscopic surgery took place there in 1976.
 Orton utilises computer-assisted orthopaedic surgery, now established as part of safe back surgery.
-In 2015, Orton extended its service portfolio to include cataract surgery.

 Our treatment chain ensures that we can give you all the help you need, from diagnosis to treatment, and if necessary, from surgery to rehabilitation.
 Specialist appointments are available at short notice, without referral.
 When you have your appointment, any X-ray examinations the doctor prescribes as well as any laboratory tests can be performed at the same visit.
 If your treatment requires surgery, the date can be agreed to suit you.
 Orton offers a wide range of physiotherapy and occupational therapy services to support your rehabilitation.